wraabe/Sum14DHCourseDev/CommandLine/CommandLinePowerShellTerminal.md

 ## Introduction to Command Line Interfaces

-Before the graphical user interface (GUI), a command line is how users interacted with computers.
-To take up the command line is about like switching from a car with an automatic transmission to  one with manual transmission with a stick shift.
-On the command line, you have  more power,  but you must learn to use a command line well to take on more responsibility.
-Instructions below assume that you are an Administrator on your operating system and/or that you are working in an Administrator mode.

 Windows had two different command line interfaces, MS-DOS (command.exe or cmd.exe) and PowerShell (powershell.exe).
 MS-DOS ships with all versions of Windows, but PowerShell may need to be installed.
 On Macintosh computers, you will use a UNIX shell.
 The default Apple shell is called the Terminal.

 ## About Windows Command Line Tools